Meat-free sausage roll

 A meat-free sausage roll (also known as a vegetarian sausage roll or vegan sausage roll) is a savoury pastry snack that contains a non-meat filling.
 The snack is an alternative to the conventional sausage roll that generally contains pork or beef.
 Meat-free sausage rolls are sold at retail outlets and are also available from bakeries as a take-away food.

 Composition

 The basic composition of a meat-free sausage roll is sheets of puff pastry formed into tubes around a meat substitute filling, before being baked.
+Common meat substitutes used to create the meatless sausage in a meat-free sausage roll include pea protein, mushrooms, soy products, lentils, quinoa, and beans.

 Linda McCartney Foods produce meat-free sausage rolls based on soya.

 In the UK in 2019, the bakery chain Greggs launched a meat-free sausage roll made using the mycoprotein mixture Quorn.
 It became one of the company's five best-selling products, and contributed to a 50% increase in their profits.